 - It covers both Scope 1 and Scope 2 cement producers. - It is expressed in gross emissions from the combustion of non-renewable waste, in order to take into account all the emissions linked to the production of cement and to promote the deployment of decarbonisation levers other than the use of alternative fuels (example: combustion of plastic waste) in particular the reduction of the clinker-to-cement ratio. - Physical production is in tons of cementitious material, which avoids double counting and produces a comparable intensity between the players, in line with the recommendations of the Global Cement and Concrete Association (GCCA).
+(1) Chatham House Report (2018).
+Making Concrete Change: Innovation in Low-carbon Cement and Concrete.
+(2) Carbon Capture, Utilization and Storage financed emissions per ton produced, scopes 1 & 2, by 2030.
+This target actually comprises 3 components:

-These different methodological choices are aligned with climate scenarios, including the IEA's NZE 2050 scenario, and comply with the best practices recommended by the standards.
+These different procedural decisions are aligned with climate scenarios, including the IEA's NZE 2050 scenario, and comply with the best practices recommended by the standards.
 We are committed to improving and updating our metrics and trajectories during baseline scenario updates and as data becomes available.
 Cement producers will actually have to update their decarbonisation strategies and targets, in particular by communicating more about their gross emissions and increasing their level of ambition.

-(1) Chatham House Report (2018).
-Making Concrete Change: Innovation in Low-carbon Cement and Concrete.

-(2) Carbon Capture.
-Utilization and Storage

-2-REDUCE EMISSIONS LINKED TO OUR FINANCING

-SHIPPING

-ENTITIES: CRÉDIT AGRICOLE CIB / LCL

-Since the 1960s, shipping has established itself as the spearhead of international trade.
+P.71 2-REDUCE EMISSIONS LINKED TO OUR FINANCINGS SHIPPING ENTITIES: CRÉDIT AGRICOLE CIB / LCL Since the 1960s, shipping has established itself as the spearhead of international trade.
 Today, more than 80% of world trade in goods is transported by this mode of transport(1).
 But this important link in our economy is not without consequences.
 Ships are overwhelmingly powered by the combustion of fossil fuels needed to run the engines.
 This combustion releases carbon dioxide which contributes to global warming and permanently modifies the meteorological balance of our ecosystems.
 Shipping is thus responsible for around 3% of global greenhouse gas emissions(2).

-Facing the climate emergency, the shipping sector must evolve and be part of a sustainable model in order to make the essential function it fulfils in our economy compatible with the preservation of the environment.

-Achieving a sufficient reduction in emissions will necessarily require technologies used to evolve, in particular propulsion technologies.
+Faced with the climate emergency, the shipping sector must evolve and be part of a sustainable model in order to make the essential function it fulfils in our economy compatible with the preservation of the environment.
+Achieving a sufficient reduction in emissions will necessarily require a change in the technologies used, in particular propulsion technologies.
 This transition is a major project for shipping: the cost of this transition is estimated at \$2,400 billion, including \$1,700 allocated to the development and deployment of alternative fuels(3).
 Such an effort requires a strong and immediate commitment from all stakeholders in the shipping sector.

-Thibaud ESCOFFIER

-Global Head

-of the Shipping Sector
+Thibaud ESCOFFIER " Global Head of the Shipping Sector Crédit Agricole CIB